ashikali/Java-smslib-and-Rails-Integration/README.md

         	 To installing smslib and SMSServerGui in windows almost same as linux .
 You can find more information to install smslib on windows from  http://smslib.org/doc/installation/ .

+From Author:

 	Enjoy with SMSlib and SMSserverGui!

 	Any feedbacks contact me at ashikali.m@gmail.com